afduquebr/Polargraph/README.md

 ### Description

-This repository contains a library with a class that allows to control a pointer through the [Arduino Software (IDE)](https://www.arduino.cc/en/software), and emplyoing a setup that consists of two unipolar stepper motors and a servo motor for determining the distance between the drawing artefact and the canvas.
+This repository contains a library with a class that allows to control a pointer through the [Arduino Software (IDE)](https://www.arduino.cc/en/software), and employing a setup that consists of two unipolar stepper motors and a servo motor for determining the distance between the drawing artefact and the canvas.
 However, the description of this setup is not a matter of importance for this code.

 ***